Real Estate

 Whether you are testing well water for lead or city water for lead, water test kits in British Columbia are available.
 An accredited provincial water testing laboratory should conduct testing.
 Accredited water testing laboratories serving the province will have water test kits for lead available.

 If you choose not to use a water testing lab in BC, a simple lead water test kit is available with excellent reviews.
-The nice thing about having a water test kit is that you can test your water for lead often, and it’s cost-effective; I certainly think these kits are great when using them as indicators.
+The beneficial thing about having a water test kit is that you can test your water for lead often, and it’s cost-effective; I certainly think these kits are useful when using them as indicators.
 But, if you have any reason to suspect that there is possibly lead in your drinking water, I would still recommend using a certified water testing lab… at least initially.

 FAQ: Should I Test My Well Water for Lead?